AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module11/ex2.md

 ![RTCDP](./images/rtcdpgoogldv360new.png)

-FYI - If you have configured DV360/DBM integrations in the past for Adobe Audience Manager projects, it was also required to contact Google for this setup and request Google to **whitelist** Adobe to send segments to DV360/DBM.
-This step is still required and as such, Google needs to whitelist Adobe in order for Adobe Experience Platform to speak with Google DV360.
+FYI - If you have configured DV360/DBM integrations in the past for Adobe Audience Manager projects, it was also required to contact Google for this setup and request Google to **allowlist** Adobe to send segments to DV360/DBM.
+This step is still required and as such, Google needs to allowlist Adobe in order for Adobe Experience Platform to speak with Google DV360.

 Click **Create** to create your destination.